Tel Aviv Pride: As a part of Tel Aviv culture

 In 2022 pride activists from the sustainability movement begin working on making the Middle East's largest pride parade more ecologically responsible.

+During 2024, out of respect for the ongoing Gaza war hostage crisis, Tel Aviv cancelled its pride parade.
+The parade was once again canceled in 2025 amidst the June 2025 Iranian strikes against Israel.

 Criticism of the Parade

+Pinkwashing

 In Israel, LGBT activist groups have also criticized the Ministry of Tourism for disproportionately allocating funds to LGBT tourism as opposed to the real LGBT activist organizations.
 In 2016, the Ministry of Tourism spent $3 million on a campaign that concluded with a press release advertising a rainbow adorned airplane that the Ministry was going to use to transport gay bloggers and journalists to Israel.
 Meanwhile, Israeli LGBT organizations only receive one tenth of the amount budgeted for this advertisement on a yearly basis.
-This disproportionate spending angered leaders of the LGBT organizations and caused Chen Arieli and Imri Kalman, who were the co-chairs of The Aguda – Israel's LGBT Task Force, to threaten to cancel the parade.
+This disproportionate spending angered leaders of the LGBT organizations and caused Chen Arieli and Imri Kalman, who were the co-chairs of The Aguda – Israel's LGBT Task Force, to threaten to cancel the parade, accusing the organizers of pinkwashing.
 The parade still took place that year, but the main outcome of this threat was that the Ministry of Tourism suspended its budget to attract gay tourism and added separate items to its budget for the LGBT organizations.

 Support for the Parade

-Proponents of the Pride Parade argue that it is an effective mechanism of integrating the LGBTQ community into Israeli society.
+Proponents of the Pride Parade argue that it is an effective mechanism of integrating the LGBTQIA community into Israeli society.
 While the parade could have resulted in increased homophobia and anti-gay sentiment, it has fostered positive intergroup relationships.
 The parade is also supported financially and logistically by the Tel Aviv City Hall.
 This was the outcome of consistent requests made by Aguda, Israel's LGBT Task Force, in the first five years of the parade's existence.